zchee/neovim-wiki/Troubleshooting.md

 this can be fixed by setting the [`https_proxy` environment variable (for cURL)](http://curl.haxx.se/docs/manpage.html).

+---

-If your firewall is blocking the port 9418 used by the git protocol and you obtained this kind of error message when building luacheck :
+If your firewall is blocking the port 9418 used by the git protocol and you obtained this kind of error message when building luacheck:

 ```
 [ 95%] Generating usr/bin/luacheck